sst/guide/_chapters/configure-cognito-identity-pool-in-cdk.md

 comments_id:
 ---

 Over the past few chapters we've created [our DynamoDB table]({% link _chapters/configure-dynamodb-in-cdk.md %}), [S3 bucket]({% link _chapters/configure-s3-in-cdk.md %}), and [Cognito User Pool in CDK]({% link _chapters/configure-cognito-user-pool-in-cdk.md %}).
-We are now ready to connect them all together using a Cognito Identity Pool.
+We are now ready to tie them together using a Cognito Identity Pool.
 This tells AWS which of our resources are available to our logged in users.
-You can read more about this back in the [Cognito user pool vs identity pool]({% link _chapters/cognito-user-pool-vs-identity-pool.md %}) chapter.
+You can read more about Identity Pools in the [Cognito User Pool vs Identity Pool]({% link _chapters/cognito-user-pool-vs-identity-pool.md %}) chapter.

 ### Add the Identity Pool